britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Enforcing Assertion Consistency {#consistency}

-\[EDITOR'S NOTE: inconsistency is only unequivocal when P ^ !P for a given assertion at the same instant T -- check and fix up the following]

 The data model used by the RAINS protocol allows inconsistent information to be asserted, all resulting from misconfigured or misbehaving authority servers.
 The following types of inconsistency are possible:

-- A shard omits an assertion within its range which is valid at the same time as the shard.
+- A Zone omits an Assertion which has the same validity start time as said Assertion.
-- A zone omits an assertion within its zone which is valid at the same time as the zone.
+- A Shard omits an Assertion within its range which has the same validity start time as said Assertion.
-- An address assertion contains an object that is not allowed (see {{cbor-revassert}})
+- A P-Shard with a given validity start time proves nonexistence of an Assertion with the same validity start time.
-- An assertion prohibited by its zone's nameset is valid at the same time as the zone's nameset assertion.
+- An Assertion prohibited by its Aone's nameset has the same validity start time as the prohibiting nameset Assertion.
-- A zone contains a valid reflexive assertion of a given object type at the same time that its superordinate zone contains a valid assertion of the same type.
+- A zone contains a valid reflexive assertion of a given object type with the same validity start time as a valid assertion of the same type for the same name within a supordinate zone, but with a different object value.
 - Delegations to more than one key are simultaneously valid for a given context, zone, signature algorithm, and key phase.